Crewe

 Officers are working closely with the local authority to support the residents from the property, with "appropriate safeguarding measures" in place.

-This March, Cheshire Police were made aware of allegations of serious sexual offences, forced marriage and modern slavery, reported to have taken place in 2023.
+This March, Cheshire Police was made aware of allegations of serious sexual offences, forced marriage and modern slavery, reported to have taken place in 2023.

 Webb House, a former children's orphanage was purchased by AROPL in 2021 after moving to the UK from Sweden.